An SLE$_2$ loop measure: The exploration process of the UST in an annulus

 As in the proof of Theorem \ref{thm:cv-explbubble}, we can use Proposition \ref{prop:USTcvSLE} to show that after time $T$, $e_A$ has the law of SLE$_8$ aimed at $a$ in this remaining domain. \end{proof}

 We thus only have to characterize the behavior of $e_A$ up to time $T$.
 In order to do this, let us consider the hitting time $T_{c}^{\e}$ of the $\e$-neighborhood of a cut $c$.

-\begin{thm4} The law of $e_A$ stopped at all of the times $T_{c}^{\e}$ is enough to characterize the law of $e_A$ until the disconnection time $T$ of the point $a$ from the inner boundary of the annulus. \end{thm4}
+\begin{lem} The law of $e_A$ stopped at all of the times $T_{c}^{\e}$ is enough to characterize the law of $e_A$ until the disconnection time $T$ of the point $a$ from the inner boundary of the annulus. \end{lem}

 \begin{proof} Let us fix a countable family of cuts $\C$, that is dense in the set of $\C^1$ cuts equipped with the topology of uniform convergence up to reparametrization, and consider an enumeration $n\mapsto(c_n,\e_n)$ of the set of couples $\C \times 2^{-\N}$.
 We call $\widetilde{T}_n=T_{c_n}^{\e_n}$ the stopping time corresponding to the $n$-th couple.